-This week, as part of our Spirited Discussion series, we sat down with Benji Smith to discuss work, automation, and society.
-If you like what you read, check out more spirited discussions here.
+This week, as part of our Spirited Discussion series, we sat down with Benji Smith to discuss the future of work, automation, and society.
+If you like what you read, check out more spirited discussions.
 This discussion is brought to you by Bullet Bourbon.
 Enjoy!

 On automation and offshoring